 Author

 Welcome to the Dear Anxious Teacher Blog!
 This platform serves as a survival guide for both new educators and seasoned veterans, offering strategies to navigate the teaching profession while managing the mental chatter and stress that often accompanies it.
-Here, you'll find tips and techniques on various aspects of teaching, including classroom procedures, behavior management, building rapport with students, fostering a positive classroom atmosphere, streamlining grading processes, utilizing technology effectively, coping with anxiety, practicing affirmations, and much more.
+Here, you’ll find tips and techniques on various aspects of teaching, including classroom procedures, behavior management, building rapport with students, fostering a positive classroom atmosphere, streamlining grading processes, using technology effectively, coping with anxiety, practicing affirmations, and much more.

 Teaching is a journey of personal growth.
-Along the way, you'll confront your own weaknesses and triggers, but you'll also have the opportunity to assemble a healthier mindset.
+Along the way, you’ll confront your own weaknesses and triggers, but you’ll also assemble a healthier mindset.
 In my early years, I placed a high value on being liked and accepted by everyone.
-However, with age and experience, I've learned to build confidence and leave my job at my job.
+However, with age and experience, I’ve learned to build confidence and leave my job at my job.
 No more taking it home and stressing about nonsense.
-Despite the hard days, I've grown to love this job.
+Despite the hard days, I’ve grown to love this job.

-Thank you for reading my first blog post, and remember: You're not alone – I'm here to support you every step of the way.
+Thank you for reading my first blog post, and remember: You’re not alone.
+I’m here to support you every step of the way.

 Warm regards,